 - Speed limit of 250 knots exceeded below 10000 feet.

-Note that the fuel and time estimates are based on the aircraft performance if valid.
-(Aircraft Performance).
+Fuel and time estimates are based on the aircraft performance if valid. ( Aircraft Performance).

 Fuel at destination and at top of descent is estimated by the current fuel amount in tanks and the consumption as predicted by aircraft performance for the remaining distance to fly.
 Wind as well as the different fuel flow numbers of the climb cruise and descent phases is considered in this calculation.